How do you feel when you see a baby crying?

 2. Have a schedule.

-A regular feeding and sleeping schedule helps you know when baby is ready to eat or nap.
-This allows you to plan your outing for when Baby is rested and well-fed.
+A regular feeding and sleeping schedule helps you know when your baby is ready to eat or nap.
+This allows you to plan your outing for when your baby is rested and well-fed.
+If you know when your baby will typically eat you won’t schedule your outings at that time.

 3. Consider a sitter.

-It’s much easier to plan ahead and arrange for a sitter while you run your errands and leave Baby home.
+It’s much easier to plan ahead and arrange for a sitter while you run your errands and leave the baby home.
+You’ll not only get down quicker, but your baby can rest and chill out at home.
+It’s a win-win all around.

 Dealing with onlookers